Who we are

 We’ve been partnering with the NHS since 2006, when we were known as Assura Medical.
 We provide services to around half a million people a year, working from 500 or so locations across England.
 We deliver and transform adult and children community health services, primary care services including urgent care, sexual health, dermatology and MSK services as well as adult social care and wellbeing services.

 Virgin Group first invested in the organisation in 2010 allowing us to lead the way with service design, technology and improving the experience for our colleagues and the communities we serve.
-In all, Virgin Group have invested more than £75m into our work.
+In all, Virgin Group have invested more than £75m into our work and pledged to reinvest profits (over and above their original investment) in the future.

 In 2012, we won our first large adult community services contract taking on responsibility for Community Health services in Surrey for adults and children with a mission to modernise the service, improve quality and deliver better outcomes.
 And we've partnered with commissioners across the country since then taking on ambitious new projects with the NHS and with local authorities.